course-details-portlet

 The candidate must be able to:

-• understand ethical dilemmas in nanotechnology.
+• Describe ethical dilemmas in nanotechnology.

-• work together to solve tasks; find and read scientific literature, store bibliographic information and refer to scientific literature in reports and presentations.
+• Work together to solve tasks; find and read scientific literature, store bibliographic information and refer to scientific literature in reports and presentations.

 Learning methods and activities